galawaydude/data-place/100 operating-systems/Process Synchronization.md

     -   This violates the "Progress" requirement, which states that if the CS is empty, a process that wants to enter should not be indefinitely prevented.
 -   **Bounded Waiting:** **YES**.
 Guaranteed.
 Each process only has to wait at most one turn for the other process to complete its critical section.
 After the other process completes its CS, it passes the turn.
 -   **Architectural Neutrality:** **YES**.
 It's a purely software-based solution, so it works on any architecture.

+### Peterson's Solution

+This is the goat in this category, solves everything properly. its a software based methods, and builds upon the strict alternation and add a thing called interest flags on top of that